useinsider/reactjs-sample/README.md

 ## Before getting the build:

 Common:
-1. Change the partner name with yours in the App.js file(line 38)
+1. Change the partner name with yours in the [App.js](https://github.com/useinsider/reactjs-sample/blob/master/InsiderDemo/App.js#L38) file

 Android:

-1. Add your partner name to manifestPlaceholders in the module-level build.gradle file
+1. Add your partner name to manifestPlaceholders in the module-level [build.gradle](https://github.com/useinsider/reactjs-sample/blob/master/InsiderDemo/android/app/build.gradle#L134) file
-2. Replace the applicationId with the one in your google-service.json file
+2. Change the google-service.json file with yours
-3. Change the google-service.json file with yours
+3. Replace the [applicationId](https://github.com/useinsider/reactjs-sample/blob/master/InsiderDemo/android/app/build.gradle#L137) with the one in your google-service.json file

 iOS: